MemFusion/memfusion_prototype/README.md

 ##Limitations
 - Runs only on Windows for now.
 Porting to Linux is my #1 priority.<br>
 - Although the BackEnd is fully multithreaded.
-The FrontEnd, for now, is single threaded: it serializes each request.<br>
+The FrontEnd is, for now, single threaded: it serializes each request.<br>
 - There is no decent logging.<br>
 - No configuration.
 You are stuck with port 27017 for example.
 And with default Collection parameters.
 (Program.fs)<br>
 - The query parser is not complete.
 Not all MongoDB operators are not supported yet.<br>
 - Complex aggregations are not supported yet.
 Pipelines not there yet.<br>
-- You cannot have more than 3GB of Binary Data for now.<br>
+- You cannot have more than 3GB of Binary Data for now (CLR limitations, Binary Data are, in fact, handled in the FrontEnd).<br>
 - Wire protocol compatible to MongoDB 2.6.<br>
 - Builds only with Visual Studio 2013.<br>